French far-right leader Marine Le Pen barred from seeking office for 5 years, a political earthquake

 The chief judge said Le Pen had been at the heart of “a system” that her party used to siphon off EU parliament funds, though she said they didn't enrich themselves personally.
 The ruling described the embezzlement as “a democratic bypass" that deceived the parliament and voters.

-From the front row of the court, Le Pen had initially shown no immediate reaction when the judge first declared her guilty.
+From the front row of the court, Le Pen showed no immediate reaction when the judge first declared her guilty.
 But she grew more agitated as the verdict was delivered in greater detail.
 She shook her head in disagreement as the judge said Le Pen's party illegally used European funds for its own benefit.

 The electoral ineligibility takes effect immediately, but the house arrest is suspended while she appeals.